cangjie-bot/cangjie_docs/docs/dev-guide/source_en/concurrency/sync.md

 }
 ```

-## The synchronized Keyword
+## `synchronized` Keyword

-The `Lock` provides a convenient and flexible way for locking operations.
-However, due to its flexibility, it may lead to issues such as forgetting to unlock or failing to automatically release held locks when exceptions occur while holding the lock.
-Therefore, the Cangjie programming language provides a `synchronized` keyword to be used with `Lock`, which automatically performs locking and unlocking operations within its following scope to address such problems.
+`Lock` provides a convenient and flexible way to acquire locks.
+However, due to its flexibility, it may lead to issues such as forgetting to unlock or failing to automatically release the lock when an exception is thrown while holding the lock.
+Therefore, the Cangjie programming language provides a `synchronized` keyword that can be used with `Lock` to automatically acquire and release the lock within the subsequent scope, solving such problems.

-The following example code demonstrates how to use the `synchronized` keyword to protect shared data:
+The following example demonstrates how to use the `synchronized` keyword to protect shared data:

 <!-- verify -->